andyhero12/andyhero12.github.io/_posts/2023-5-25-Cornell-Course-Reviews.md

     Like Math 2930, this class was a lot of work and conceptually tricky.
 For those who had AP Physics C credit, it is a robbery.
 The amount of content covered in this class is incomparable to AP Physics C.

     Besides the weekly problem sets, we also had four major labs throughout the semester, which ate up a lot of time.
 We covered basic circuits, magnetism, and various other topics that involved multi-variable calculus.
 This class was by far the most challenging class of the semester when incorporating the sheer amount of work and the conceptual difficulty of the topics.
+This was my least favorite class of the semester.

     However, I can't say that the class was all bad.
 I was lucky enough to land one of the select few in-person discussion sections where I met my girlfriend ❤️.